top of page

 Weir Design

-This creates a barrier across the river, so that migrating salmon can only pass the weir when the gates of the livebox are opened.
+This row of panels creates a "fish-tight" barrier across the river, so that migrating salmon can only pass the weir when the gates of the livebox are opened.

 Both weirs are also fitted with floating panel "boat gates" which small skiffs and rafts to pass through the weir at any time.